Nick689/CustomPOS/Readme.md

 ##Features
 * Multi-user
 * Multi-session
-* Easy data export
+* Data export has never been so easy, you are already in Calc
-* Easy to customize
+* Easy to customize with easy macro code
 * PDF export
 * Barcode printing (code128)
-* One button EndofDay totals
+* You will be surprised by the efficiency of the cash register check page
 * Advanced user right management
-* Advanced pricing management with scenarios
+* Advanced pricing management with selectable scenarios for each item